AHartTN/Hartonomous-Sandbox/docs/UNSAFE_CLR_SECURITY.md

 - This is an **architectural limitation**, not a bug

 **Implications:**

-- Modern .NET services (Hartonomous.Api, Hartonomous.Workers) can use .NET 10 with latest ILGPU
+- Modern .NET services (Hartonomous.Api, Hartonomous.Workers) can use .NET 10
-- SQL CLR is limited to .NET Framework 4.8.1 + ILGPU 1.5.1
+- SQL CLR is limited to .NET Framework 4.8.1
-- GPU acceleration in SQL CLR uses ILGPU 1.5.1 (CUDA 11.x, OpenCL 2.0)
+- CPU SIMD acceleration in SQL CLR uses System.Numerics.Vectors (AVX2/SSE4)

 ---